axelvaldez/radical-companies/_posts/3-radical-model/2023-04-14-decentralized-decision-making.markdown

 <h1>First Team, First Failure</h1>
  <p>As a decentralized company, everybody participates in strategizing.
 That is generally a good thing, but, in this case, people can&rsquo;t agree on what strategy to take.
 Even though these people are co-owners, they are frozen and can&rsquo;t take the next step.</p>
- <p>It could be because these people have lived their whole life in a  environment.
+ <p>It could be because these people have lived their whole life in an environment.
 Not used to making decisions, they would act this way.</p>

 <h1>Another Team, Another Failure</h1>
  <p>Then another team would take over after figuring out that something must be done differently.
 So they <em>elect</em> a <em>chief strategist</em> and commit to following whatever decision their chief strategist comes up with.</p>